hoangnhat92/GithubIssue/README.md

 <pre>pod install</pre>

+Note: You can edit the repository name, owner name and access token by default in AuthenticationViewController.swift.
+Go to setupMockData function which you can inject your information.
+In the first sign, it looks weird, because I used two variables for token, because whenever I put an private token to my code and push to GitHub, it will be automatically revoked by GitHub system, so I seperate an token to two strings like a way to trick GitHub system.

 ### Architectures

 For a better experience, the App should run on an iPhone X and the project built by lastest Xcode ( 11.0 )